-A. Professional Values and Attitudes: as evidenced in behavior and comportment that reflect the values and attitudes of psychology.
-1. Integrity - Honesty, personal responsibility and adherence to professional values Understands professional values; honest, responsible □3 4 □[N/O] Demonstrates honesty, even in difficult situations Takes responsibility for own actions Demonstrates ethical behavior and basic knowledge of APA Ethical Principles and Code of Conduct 2.
-Deportment Understands how to conduct oneself in a professional manner 0 2 □3 4 ∏[N/O] Demonstrates appropriate personal hygiene and attire Distinguishes between appropriate and inappropriate language and demeanor in professional contexts 3.
-Accountability Accountable and reliable 0 2 □3 4 ∏[N/O] Turns in assignments and completes documentation in accordance with established deadlines Demonstrates personal organization skills Plans and organizes own workload Follows policies and procedures of institution Follows through on commitments Accepts responsibility for own actions 0 1 2 □3 4 □[N/O] Accepts responsibility for meeting deadlines Available when "on-call" Acknowledges errors Utilizes supervision to strengthen effectiveness of practice 4.
-Concern for the Welfare of Others Demonstrates awareness of the need to uphold and protect the welfare of others 0 1 2 □3 □4 □[N/O] Acts to understand and safeguard the welfare of others $\Box 0$ $\square 2$ □3 4 ∏[N/O] Displays respect in interpersonal interactions with others including those from divergent perspectives or backgrounds Determines when response to client needs takes precedence over personal needs
+A. Professional Values and Attitudes: as evidenced in beha and attitudes of psychology. vior a nd con nportm ent that reflect 1 the values 1.
+Integrity - Honesty, personal responsibility and adherence to pro- fession nal valu ies Understands professional values; honest, responsible 0 1 2 □3 4 □[N/O] Demonstrates honesty, even in difficult situations Takes responsibility for own actions Demonstrates ethical behavior and basic knowledge of APA Ethical Prin and Code of Conduct ciples 2.
+Deportment Understands how to conduct oneself in a professional manner $\Box 0$ $\square 2$ $\square 3$ 4 ∏[N/O] Demonstrates appropriate personal hygiene and attire Distinguishes between appropriate and inappropriate language and demeanor in professional contexts 3.
+Accountability Accountable and reliable 0 1 2 □3 4 ∏[N/O] Turns in assignments and completes documentation in accordance with established deadlines Demonstrates personal organization skills Plans and organizes own workload Follows policies and procedures of institution Follows through on commitments Accepts responsibility for own actions Π0 □1 □ 2 П3 П4 □[N/O] Accepts responsibility for meeting deadlines - [ Available when "on-call" Acknowledges errors Utilizes supervision to strengthen effectiveness of practice 4.
+Concern for the Welfare of Others Demonstrates awareness of the need to uphold and protect the 4 welfare of others 0 1 2 ∐3 □ 4 ∏[N/O] Acts to understand and safeguard the welfare of others 0 2 □3 4 □[N/O] Displays respect in interpersonal interactions with others including those from divergent perspectives or backgrounds Determines when response to client needs takes precedence over personal needs personal needs